TheRDavid/Memory-Mansion-VR-Landing-Site/index.md

 <img src="img/save_to_gallery.jpg" height="400px">

+### **I can't hear music / video sounds**
+Check if the device volume is turned very low.
+See below video.
+If that is not the issue and you are sure that the video / audio file in question should have sound, please [contact](#contact) me.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6q-1Fr_psio" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### **Q: What else can I do with the headset?**
 You can play games!
 Check out the installed apps and games by pressing on the grid-symbol at the bottom of the menu screen (see [here](#starting-the-vr-app)).